JiiXaa/bomb-sweeper/docs/TESTING.md

 ## Contents

-The Bomb Sweeper game has been tested the following criteria:
+The Bomb Sweeper game has been tested by the following criteria:

 - [Lighthouse Audit](#lighthouse)
 - [Code Validation](#code-validation)